 Shenandoah National Park/Skyline Drive

-Outstanding camping facilities and a relatively modest entry fee of $15 USD/car (good for a one-week visit) make Shenandoah National Park and Skyline Drive popular attractions.
+Outstanding camping facilities and a relatively modest entry fee (good for a one-week visit) make Shenandoah National Park and Skyline Drive popular attractions.
 The Virginia location is an easy day's drive from large population centers such as New York, Philadelphia, Washington and Baltimore.
 But you'll feel far away from those busy places when you drive the 105 miles of Skyline Drive.
 There is a scenic overlook, on average, about every two miles.
 Look around you and consider that a century ago, civilization was threatening to wipe out some of the native species here.
-But today's views are better than ever, and well worth enjoying on a long weekend at modest prices.
+But today's views are better than ever and well worth enjoying on a long weekend at modest prices.